-The group worked with youth centres in the area, and offered a platform for second generation young people from the Asian Communities in Banbury and Oxford to explore cultural stereotypes about themselves that they had experienced both here and in the country of their family’s origin.
+This group worked with youth centres in the local area and second-generation young people from the Asian communities in Banbury and Oxford.
+These young people were offered a platform to explore cultural stereotypes they had experienced both in the UK and in the country of their family’s origin.

-Associated groups were the Animation Station in Banbury, Union Street Centre for Young People, East Street Centre, Oxford Film and Video Makers for screening, also including shared events at Ovada and Pegasus Theatre.
+Groups involved in the project were Animation Station in Banbury, Union Street Centre for Young People, East Street Centre, Oxford Film and Video Makers for screening.
+This also included shared events at Ovada and Pegasus Theatre.

 The project is associated with Faces of Oxfordshire 2007, Local network Fund, Oxford Inspires and Oxford City Council.